frederick-the-creator/opthalmo-ai-practice-hub/project_docs/refactor_detailed.md

 #### 1.5.
 Move API Calls into the Hook
 - Move all direct calls to Supabase or backend APIs into the hook.
-- If needed, import utility functions (e.g., `createSession`) inside the hook.
+- If needed, import utility functions (e.g., `createPracticeRoom`) inside the hook.

 #### 1.6.
 Expose State and Handlers
 - Return all state variables and handler functions from the hook so they can be used in the main component and passed as props to panels.